alexandre-croteau/alexandre-croteau/README.md

 ### Hi, i'm Alex :neckbeard:

-I’m an developer and currently work at [Cascades](https://cascades.com).
+I’m a developer and currently work at [Cascades](https://cascades.com).

 <!--
 👋